AlexWangVT/blog_post_project/index.md

-# What is the background of developers and their career satisfaction
+# What are the backgrounds of developers and their career satisfaction
 A data based approach using StackOverflow's developer survey data from 2017.

 ## Introduction